GoLearnToCode/kiei924-chi-w16/workbook/atom.md

 # Cheat Sheet: Atom

 Atom is a popular code editor that makes the chore of writing computer code a little easier.

 Software engineers use a code editor like a professional author uses a word processor.
 Their proficiency with their editor has a very direct impact on their productivity.
 Engineers are therefore highly opinionated and emotional when debating which code editors are the best, which customizations and accessories should be applied, and so on.

-Atom works like most code editors but is a bit more beginner-friendly than most, and that's why we're using it in this course.
+Atom is a professional editor, but a bit more beginner-friendly than most, and that's why we're using it in this course.
 Please spend three hours writing code with Atom this week.
 The return on investment will be worth it.

 If you haven't already skimmed the [Getting Started](https://atom.io/docs/v1.3.2/getting-started-atom-basics) guide, you must do that first, and then you can continue reading here.